Predictive inference for travel time on transportation networks: Statistical framework

-where \(\stackrel{d}{=}\) implies equality in distribution.
-In many real-world transportation networks, the temporal behaviour of speeds $(S_e(t), e \in E)$ is coordinated over large areas of the network.
-This is a consequence of traffic flow, one example is morning (evening) rush hours~\citep{treiber2000congested, geroliminis2008existence,williams2003modeling}.
-In a methodological sense, we refer to such timely and wide-spread patterns as {\it speed regimes}, and define them by a random variable $t\mapsto \Pi(t)$, having a continuous sample path with respect to $t$, such that
+where \(\stackrel{d}{=}\) implies equality in distribution. {In many real-world transportation networks, speed is directly influenced by the traffic flow on the network.
+For example, during rush hours, average speeds tend to be lower on most edges \citep{treiber2000congested,williams2003modeling}. {This relationship has been studied extensively in what is known as network-wide fundamental diagrams in~\cite{geroliminis2008existence}.} Therefore, we assume a causal relationship between network traffic flow, what we term {\it traffic-states}, and individual edge speeds.
+To capture this relationship, we represent traffic-states in $G$ by $t\mapsto \Pi(t)$, a \mo{stochastic process} that is continuous with respect to $t$.
+Given $\Pi$, we assume that speeds on adjacent edges are conditionally independent, that is}

-By definition \eqref{eq:speed-regimes} applies to all times $t>0$.
-Since \((S_{e}, e \in E)\) are strictly positive and bounded random variables, as they cannot be zero over an edge with positive length.
-We define \(S_{e}\) as follows. \begin{definition} For a time index \(t >0 \), assume that the distribution of speed \(S_{e}(t)\) over an arbitrary edge \(e \in E\) is in the wide sense cyclostationarity
+We further assume that \((S_{e}, e \in E)\) are strictly positive and bounded random variables, as they cannot be zero over an edge with positive length.
+We define \(S_{e}\) as follows. \begin{definition} For a time index \(t >0 \), assume that the distribution of speed \(S_{e}(t)\) over an arbitrary edge \(e \in E\) is wide-sense cyclostationary, as